 I know from my own experience as a carer, you can spend so much time looking after your special needs child or your other kids or your elderly parents or your partner, there is often no time or energy left to care for yourself.

 I also know that sometimes it can be easier to keep busy and just keep going rather than to stop and breathe.
 Because then you have the opportunity to think.
 And with thinking comes worry.
 And with worry comes stress & overwhelm.

 Throughout my life I’ve found it easier to concentrate on what I have to do rather than sit back and examine WHY I do it.
-So I would just keep going, regardless of how my own physical and mental well being were being neglected.
+So, I’d just keep going, regardless of how my own physical and mental wellbeing were being neglected.

 For a long time I wore this commitment to others/negligence of myself as a badge of honour.
 I was a martyr to a greater cause.
 Wasn’t I utterly selfless for only thinking of others at the expense of my own needs?

 Except I wasn’t.
 I was actually too scared to face up to the realities of my own situation.